Srinathze/springboot-swagger-demo/README.md

 * Swagger Service URL : http://localhost:8085/swagger-ui.html
 * The below dependencies are added to implement Swagger in Springboot
+* Implementated Swagger in SpringBoot Rest Controller
+* Swagger provides several features to implement the REST API.
+    * Documentation like REST API
+    * Everyone can understand the API very easily from the UI itself.
+    * We can do the testing of each service method from the UI itself.

 ```
 <!-- Swagger dependencies -->
 		<dependency>